Amer Jamous

-Amer Rasem Adel Jamous (عَامِر رَاسِم عَادِل جَامُوس; born 3 July 2002) is a Jordanian professional footballer who plays as a midfielder for Jordanian Pro League side Al-Wehdat and the Jordan national team.
+Amer Rasem Adel Jamous (عَامِر رَاسِم عَادِل جَامُوس; born 3 July 2002) is a Jordanian professional footballer who plays as a midfielder for Iraq Stars League club Al-Zawraa, on loan from Al-Wehdat, as well as the Jordan national team.

 Club career

 Al-Jazeera

 Amer Jamous began his career at Al-Jazeera, and was noted to have been a consistent starter for the club.

 Al-Wehdat (loan)

 Al-Wehdat began to show interest in Jamous since 11 December 2022, with Al-Hussein and Al-Faisaly joining the race as well in the following month.
 Jamous eventually agreed to move to Al-Wehdat on a season-long loan deal from Al-Jazeera on 25 January 2023, to which he was moved due to financial constraints on Al-Jazeera's end after getting relegated to the Jordanian First Division League.
 In an interview, Jamous stated that Al-Wehdat had shown a greater interest towards him, as opposed to Al-Hussein or Al-Faisaly.
 The loan deal was valued at approximately 50 thousand dinars.
 The deal was finalized on 10 February 2023.

 On 18 May 2023, Jamous was at the center of a heated exchange, when Al-Hussein goalkeeper Abdullah Al-Zubi confronted the player, after Jamous had stopped an Al-Hussein counterattack.

 Jamous was a contributor to Al-Wehdat's winning 2023–24 Jordan FA Cup run, after defeating Al-Hussein.